 What is a lease?

-Essentially a lease is a financial contract made between a business and a customer granting the latter the right to use an asset or piece of equipment for a set period of time.
-In return, this individual makes a number of regular payments to the lease company.
+Essentially a lease is a financial contract made between a business and a customer granting the customer the right to use an asset or piece of equipment for a set period of time.
+In return, the customer makes a number of regular payments to the lease company.
 There are different kinds of lease available e.g. operating lease or finance lease.

 Hire purchase offers a way not just to borrow against an asset but to eventually buy it.
-As with leasing, the customer makes regular payments but in this case they become its owner once the last payment is made.
+As with leasing, the customer makes regular payments but in this case, they own the asset once the last payment is made.

-The primary difference between leasing an asset and a hire purchase agreement is that in the former instance you will never own the equipment you use, whereas in the latter, you will eventually be given the option to buy it at the end of the term.
+The primary difference is that with a lease you will never own the asset but, with HP you will be given the option to buy it at the end of the term.

-When you lease one thing you don’t need to worry about is depreciation as you will never own the asset or equipment outright.
-This can be more of an issue for those who choose a hire purchase transaction as a preferable alternative, as by the time they claim ownership, the item will be worth significantly less than they borrowed for it.
+When you lease an asset you don’t need to worry about depreciation as you will never own it outright.
+With a hire purchase transaction it is possible that, by the time the item is owned it could be worth less than the sum borrowed.